Communicating with Anecdotes: Proofs for Section

+because no matter whether $\pi$ choses $x_1$ or $x_2$ the distance to the average is the same and doesn't depend on $\pi$.
+The unbiased communication scheme clearly has more information loss than any biased communication scheme.
+In fact, the information loss is minimized by the most biased communication scheme, which means both the maximum scheme and the minimum scheme are most informative (by symmetry). \end{proof}

-\paragraph{Optimal Unbiased Scheme} Consider the optimal unbiased scheme, call it $\pi_0$.
-By Theorem~\ref{thm:sender.br}, this scheme sends the closest signal to $\theta_S(\vec x)$.
+\begin{proof}[Proof of Proposition~\ref{prop:3uniform}] Suppose the anecdote distribution is uniform $[0,1]$.
+Given three signals $x_1\le x_2 \le x_3$, the sender's posterior is a uniform distribution on $[x_1 - \frac{1}{2},x_3 - \frac{1}{2}]$. \paragraph{Optimal Unbiased Scheme.} Consider the optimal unbiased scheme, call it $\pi_0$.
+This communication scheme sends the closest signal to $\theta_S(\vec x)$.
 Since $\theta_S$ is the midpoint of the interval $[x_1,x_3]$, and since $x_2$ falls in that interval, the optimal unbiased scheme always sends signal $x_2$.

 Let's calculate the mean squared error of signal $x_2$ relative to $\theta$.
 The CDF of $x_2$ is given by

 for $w \in [0,1]$, since the first term is the probability that all three samples are less than $w$, and the second term is the probability that two of the three samples are less than $w$.
 Now write $d = |\theta - x_2| = |1/2 - x_2|$, noting that $d$ is a random variable.
 Then $1$ minus the CDF of $d$ is given by